Evaluating Text Style Transfer: A Nine-Language Benchmark for Text Detoxification: DialogueEvaluation-2022 Dataset

 As we can see, for the \textbf{fluency} estimation, \textbf{XCOMET-XXL} still shows the best results, while \textbf{XCOMET-XL} performs slightly worse.
 At the same time, \textbf{gpt-4.1-mini-few-shot} demonstrates comparable results to \textbf{XCOMET-LITE}, though both fall short of the two aforementioned models.

 Regarding \textbf{content similarity}, \textbf{XCOMET-LITE} achieves the best performance, while \textbf{gpt-4.1-mini-few-shot} yields results comparable to \textbf{XCOMET-XXL}.

 For distinguishing between toxic and non-toxic texts, our new \textbf{CLS-PROD} model attains the highest scores, surpassing both the previous \textbf{CLS-OLD-GEN} model and the two considered LLMs.
 This is a surprising observation, as it directly contradicts the results from Figure~\ref{fig:toxic2} for the \textdetox\ dataset, where our models performed significantly worse than nearly all LLMs for Russian.

-Finally, the joint evaluation scores are highest for the proposed model (\textbf{J-PROD}), outperforming all other models, including the best performers from Figure~\ref{fig:J2}.
+Finally, the joint evaluation scores are highest for the proposed model (\textbf{J-PROD}), outperforming all other models.